ESG Questionnaire Response - Ninety One

 Indices are shown for illustrative purposes only, are unmanaged and do not take into account market conditions or the costs associated with investing.
 Further, the manager鈥檚 strategy may deploy investment techniques and instruments not used to generate Index performance.
 For this reason, the performance of the manager and the Indices are not directly comparable.

-If applicable MSCI data is sourced from MSCI Inc. MSCI makes no express or implied warranties or representations and shall have no liability whatsoever with respect to any MSCI data contained herein.
+MSCI data is sourced from MSCI Inc. MSCI makes no express or implied warranties or representations and shall have no liability whatsoever with respect to any MSCI data contained herein.
 The MSCI data may not be further redistributed or used as a basis for other indices or any securities or financial products.
-This report is not approved, endorsed, reviewed, or produced by MSCI.
+This report is not approved, endorsed, reviewed or produced by MSCI.
 None of the MSCI data is intended to constitute investment advice or a recommendation to make (or refrain from making) any kind of investment decision and may not be relied on as such.

-If applicable FTSE data is sourced from FTSE International Limited (鈥楩TSE鈥) 漏 FTSE 2024.
+FTSE data is sourced from FTSE International Limited (鈥楩TSE鈥) 漏 FTSE 2024.
 Please note a disclaimer applies to FTSE data and can be found at